21 Simple Stress Management Techniques List that Works

 Yoga classes are popular stress management techniques

-A recent meta-analysis of forty-two studies examined the effects of yoga practices as physiological stress management techniques.
+A meta-analysis of forty-two studies examined the effects of yoga practices as physiological stress management techniques.

-The yoga and MBSR practitioners were able to reduce evening cortisol levels, waking cortisol levels, blood pressure, resting heart rate, high-frequency heart rate variability, fasting blood glucose, cholesterol, and low-density lipoprotein (Pascoe and Thompson et al. 2017).
+The yoga and MBSR practitioners reduced evening cortisol levels, waking cortisol levels, blood pressure, resting heart rate, high-frequency heart rate variability, fasting blood glucose, cholesterol, and low-density lipoprotein (Pascoe et al. 201721).

 Conclusion